-- 2.3.1 The geology at both Location A (Route 1) and Location C (Routes 2, 3 and 4) is similar and is generally well understood from previous works in the area.
-The formations and geological succession are presented in the Technical Appraisal Report Section 2.9. - 2.3.2 The following appraisal is based on information provided in the Preliminary Sources Study Report (PSSR) as specified by DMRB HD 22/08 Managing Geotechnical Risk.
+- 2.3.1 The regional geology at both Location A (Route 1) and Location C (Routes 3 and 4) is similar and is generally well understood from previous works in the area.
+The formations and geological succession are presented in Appendix 2.4 to Volume 2 of this Post-Consultation SAR. - 2.3.2 The following appraisal is based on information provided in the Preliminary Sources Study Report (PSSR) as specified by DMRB HD 22/08 Managing Geotechnical Risk.
 Historic and geological information has been obtained from archives held by external stakeholders, local councils and bodies such as Kent County Council, the Environment Agency, Highways England, the British Geological Survey (BGS) and local landfill operators.
-For the River Thames crossing ground information has been utilised from the cable tunnels constructed at Dartford-Thurrock and Tilbury-Gravesend.
-The geotechnical appraisal may be subject to change as more information is made available. - 2.3.3 Three main geological formations will be encountered at either crossing location.
-Superficial deposits will comprise Alluvium which is generally soft clayey silt or silty clay with beds of sand and peat horizons, and the River Terrace Gravels which comprise sand and gravel with local lenses of silt/ clay and peat.
+For the River Thames crossing ground information has been utilised from the cable tunnels constructed at Dartford-Thurrock and Tilbury-Gravesend and details of the construction of the HS1 railway route and the existing Dartford road tunnels.
+The geotechnical appraisal will be subject to change as more information is made available. - 2.3.3 Three main geological formations would be encountered at either crossing location.
+Superficial deposits would comprise Alluvium which is generally soft clayey silt or silty clay with beds of sand and peat horizons, and the River Terrace Deposits which comprise sand and gravel with local lenses of silt/ clay and peat.
 The solid geology is primarily comprised of the Upper Chalk formation which is a very fine grained Limestone with commonly occurring flint bands.
-To the south of the River Thames, in the vicinity of the Eastern Southern Link, the Lambeth Group and Harwich Formation are also likely to be encountered.
+To the south of the River Thames, in the vicinity of the Eastern Southern Link, the Thanet Sand, Lambeth Group and Harwich Formation are also likely to be encountered.
 Head, Alluvium and London Clay are likely to be found in the vicinity of the A13 and the A127/ M25.